NCAS-CMS/cfdm/docs/source/tutorial.rst

 considered equal they must have corresponding metadata constructs and for each pair of constructs:

-* The properties must be the same (with the exception of the field construct's "Conventions" property, which is never checked), and
+* the properties must be the same (with the exception of the field construct's "Conventions" property, which is never checked), and

 * if there are data arrays then they must have same shape, data type and be element-wise equal.